http4k/www/src/website/content/pro.md

 With Pro modules, teams can confidently deploy http4k applications that meet strict compliance requirements while maintaining the performance demands of modern cloud workloads.

+Pro modules are available to license standalone or are automatically included as a part of the <a href="/enterprise">http4k Enterprise Edition</a>.</p>